Hossein Khalatbari

 Hossein Khalatbari Mokarram (حسین خلعتبری; 4 October 1949 – 21 March 1985) was an Iranian fighter pilot who served in the Islamic Republic of Iran Air Force during Iran–Iraq War.
-He had flown both D- and E-models of McDonnell Douglas F-4 Phantom II.
+He flew both D- and E-models of McDonnell Douglas F-4 Phantom II.

 He has been described as a "legendary" and "distinguished patriotic" pilot who was a "respected commander".
 Khalatbari is praised for his anti-surface warfare and scrambling skills, and held the record of the most scramble flights in the Iranian Air Force until his death.

-Khalatbari was awarded a Fath Medal of Honor and gained 17 months of superiority for his performance.
-He was posthumously laterally promoted from Major to Major General.
+Khalatbari was awarded a Fath Medal of Honor and gained 17 months of seniority for his performance.
+He was posthumously promoted from major to major general.

 Early life and education

 Khalatbari was born to a wealthy farmer family in Baslkuh, Ramsar.
 His maternal grandfather was Seyfollah Khan Hayati, a Mirza Kuchak Khan's companion in the Jungle Movement of Gilan, whom he was very proud of since his childhood.
 After studying his elementary education in Chalakrud, he moved to Tehran and gained a high school diploma.
 Khalatbari served his conscription in the 92nd Armored Division of Ground Forces of Imperial Iran Army with the rank of 3rd Sergeant.
 He became seriously interested in military aviation and decided to become a fighter pilot and joined the Imperial Iranian Air Force as an aviation student.
 From 1972 to 1974, he was trained as an F-4 Phantom pilot at the US Air Force's Sheppard Air Force Base in Texas.